OneOfEleven/M181-LCR-Meter-Firmware/README.md

 **Note**: Firmware still under development.
 ## Tasks to be completed
 - [ ] Auto calibration option
-- [ ] Improve the phase difference calculation
-- [ ] Correct the current waveform crop issue in auto gain selection.
 - [ ] Add option for Parallel calculation ($C_p$,$L_p$)
 - [ ] Update a couple of HW component values to add 10kHz option (see LTspice sims)